sagarjaink/apify-mcp-server/README.md

 The Actor runs in [**Standby mode**](https://docs.apify.com/platform/actors/running/standby) with an HTTP web server that receives and processes requests.

-Start server with default Actors.
-To use the Apify MCP Server with set of default Actors, send an HTTP GET request with your [Apify API token](https://console.apify.com/settings/integrations) to the following URL.
+To start the server with default Actors, send an HTTP GET request with your [Apify API token](https://console.apify.com/settings/integrations) to the following URL:
 ```
 https://actors-mcp-server.apify.actor?token=<APIFY_TOKEN>
 ```
 It is also possible to start the MCP server with a different set of Actors.
 To do this, create a [task](https://docs.apify.com/platform/actors/running/tasks) and specify the list of Actors you want to use.

-Then, run task in Standby mode with the selected Actors.
+Then, run the task in Standby mode with the selected Actors:
 ```shell
 https://USERNAME--actors-mcp-server-task.apify.actor?token=<APIFY_TOKEN>
 ```